abinit/abinit/doc/tutorial/eph4zpr.md

 4. **Merge the partial DDB and POT files** with *mrgddb* and *mrgdvdb*, respectively

-5. Use the full DDB file, the DVDB file and the WFK file obtained in step #3 to perform ZPR calculations. with [[eph_task]] 4.
+5. Use the full DDB file, the DVDB file and the WFK file obtained in step #3 to perform ZPR calculations with [[eph_task]] 4.

 ## Calculation of the ZPR for XXX

-In this tutorial, we prefer to focus on the usage of the EPH code hence we will be using pre-computed DDB and POT1 files obtained with a xxx $\qq$-mesh to bypass the DFPT computation We also provide a DEN.nc file that can be used to start the NSCF calculations required to generate the WKF file including empty states.
+In this tutorial, we prefer to focus on the usage of the EPH code hence we will be using pre-computed DDB and POT1 files obtained with a xxx $\qq$-mesh to bypass the DFPT computation We also provide a DEN.nc file that can be used to start the NSCF calculations required to generate the WKF file.

 First of all, let's merge the DDB files using the following input file:

-Now we can merge the DFPT potential with *mrgdv* and the following input file:
+Now we can merge the DFPT potential with the *mrgdv* tool and the following input file:

 For our first NSCF calculation, we use a xxx $\kk$-mesh and XXX bands.
 The number of bands is sufficiently large so that we can perform initial convergence studies.